 I’m a PhD student in statistics at Carnegie Mellon University, after previously earning my BSc in physics at the University of Texas at Austin while doing research on statistical methods to detect unexpected radioactive sources using mobile detectors.
 (I preferred to call it “finding radioactive people at football games.”)
 I now work on statistical models to understand and predict where crimes occur.

 You should read my book Statistics Done Wrong, a woefully complete guide to the many ways that statistics is abused in science.
-Soon to be available as a book published by No Starch Press!
+Now available as a book published by No Starch Press!

 You can contact me at , and view my publications and research, my presentations, or my CV.

 Recent posts from the refsmmat report:

 I collect bits of wisdom and amusement:

 The Microcosmographia Academica, FM Cornford’s cynical 1908 guide to the academic life, including detailed instructions on obstructing progress.